deniszykov/commandline/README.md

 ```
 Unfortunately an array parameter can be only named, I will revisit it in future :)

-You can have a flag parameter also.
+You can have a flag(true/false) parameter.
 It's presence is considered to be "True" and absence is "False".
 ```csharp
 public static int ShowFlag(bool myFlag)
 {